gh0stwizard/x11mirror-client/README.md

 # x11mirror-client

 ## Description

-This is an X11 program which retrieves an image (a screenshot) of the specified window or a whole display, saves it to a file and sends it to a remote server.
+This is an X11 program which retrieves an image (a screenshot) of the specified window or a whole display, saves it to a file and, possibly, sends it to a remote server.

 A video is worth a thousand words:
 [video demonstration on YouTube](https://youtu.be/4Kz16FlFcjQ) ~7min.